Winthorpe, All Saints

 - Organ - All Saints has an organ built by Gray & Davison of London, the only one by these makers in the county.
 Our organist is Mrs Christine Hasman.

-- Concerts - we regularly hold concerts in our church, which is particularly acoustically suitable for small ensembles.
+- Concerts - we occasionally host concerts in our church, which is particularly acoustically suitable for small ensembles.

 Help for Visitors